 Certificate of Insurance

 This is the description of all important factors of the health insurance plans like coverage, cash limit and including benefits.

 It is the number of hospital expenses that the policyholders agree to pay above the reimbursement cost that an insurer pays.
 The option of co-payment comes an advantage of a lesser premium.

 The increase in the amount of Capital Sum by a certain percentage for each claimless year is a cumulative bonus.
 It never exceeds more than 50% of the Capital Sum.
-They increase the coverage amount and offer better protection to the health insurance holder.
+They increase the coverage amount and offer better protection to the

 It is the amount of money that the insured must pay every year before consuming the benefits of their respective health insurance policies.

 It is the time policyholder get for premium payment to the insurance company even after the due date.

 It is like a window given to the policyholder to review the benefits of the policy.
 In case of dissatisfaction, the insured can cancel the policy to get money back.
 It generally lasts for 15 days from the purchase of the policy.